Feel-ix-343/markdown-oxide/README.md

 paru -S markdown-oxide-git
 ```

+### Cargo

+If you have cargo installed, you can easily install the binary for the LS by running the following command:

+`cargo install --git https://github.com/Feel-ix-343/markdown-oxide.git markdown-oxide`

 ### Manual (for MacOS, Windows, and *other* linux distributions)

 Clone the repository and then run `cargo build --release`.